fishingpvalues/masterthesis/notes/structure.md

 ### 3.4 Research Gaps and Open Questions

 - Identification of the research gap on automated V\&V** (→ Reference to research questions in 1.3)
-- Delimitation of own research approach** (→ transition to Chapter 4)
+- Delimitation of Author's research approach** (→ transition to Chapter 4)

 ## 4. Conception of a Framework for Automated Validation (12-15 pages)